thunlp/SDLM-pytorch/README.md

 * Yihong Gu: gyh15@mails.tsinghua.edu.cn
 * Jun Yan: j-yan15@mails.tsinghua.edu.cn

-We will repsonse as soon as we can.
+We will repsond as soon as we can.